runtimeverification/rv-predict/docs/src/docs/quickstart.rst

    trace on disk and only run the prediction algorithm after the application terminates.
 -  the ``--base-log-dir <dir>`` option specifies the name of the directory where RV-Predict creates its log directories.
-The default value for this option is the current temporary directory.
+This option defaults to the current temporary directory on your platform (usually set with the environment variable TMPDIR in Linux/Unix, or TMP or TEMP in Windows).
 -  the ``--include`` option tells RV-Predict to include the given packages in instrumentation; this option takes precedence over the following ``--exclude`` option.